VivyBnuuy/fem-article-preview-component/README.md

 - I also used an img element instead of a background image to crop the picture exactly like it is in the design - I am not sure if there was a way to achieve the same result this way, but I wanted to make the image accessible instead of using a background image.

 # The End
 Thanks for checking out my solution to this challenge!
-If you have any feedback, I would love if you reached out to me or left a comment on my <a href="https://www.frontendmentor.io/solutions/article-preview-component-uAHFxmsPHZ" target="_blank">solution page</a> - I'm always looking to improve!
+If you have any feedback, I would love if you reached out to me or opened an issue if there's anything that needs fixing; I'm always looking to improve!

 Happy coding!